Investment Banking and Financial Services

 Course Objectives

-• The objective of this course is to know the different aspects of Investment banking and other financial services such as leasing, hire purchase, insurance, credit rating , etc and the detailed guidelines for issue management by SEBI.
+• The objective of this paper is to know the different aspects of Investment banking, mergers and acquisition and the detailed SEBI guidelines on issue management.

 • Orientation about banking and financial concepts covered Managing investment in primary market and secondary market.